BlackYukiDTD/BlackYukiDTD.github.io/_tutorial/project-2.md

 ---
 caption: #what displays in the portfolio grid:
-  title: Thanh Toán
+  title: In-Game Paid
-  subtitle: Only Vietnam
+  subtitle: Save to the cloud of the account
   thumbnail: https://i0.wp.com/s1.uphinh.org/2021/04/05/5346_Ez1408_Dvlpment_strategy_of_VNbanking_sector2_2025.jpg

 #what displays when the item is clicked:
-title: Thanh Toán
+title: In-Game Paid
-subtitle: Thanh toán qua Momo, Banking hoặc Thẻ cào Card
+subtitle: Payment by method
 image: https://i0.wp.com/s1.uphinh.org/2021/04/05/momo.jpg #main image, can be a link or a file in assets/img/portfolio
 alt: momo